Vilhelm-Ian/Interactive_And_Randomize_Anki_Note_Types/README.md

 In this note type you define categories and items that belong to these categories.
 Then you have to put each item in the right "bucket" - you need to match the items and the categories.

+# Sequence

+This note type helps you learn concepts that occur in a specific, ordered sequence.
+You are presented with a bank of elements (some correct, some distractors) that you need to drag and drop into the correct order.

+Use this note type to:
+- Learn sequential knowledge, such as the steps in **algorithms** or **biochemical pathways** (e.g., glycolysis, Krebs cycle, electron transport chain).
+- Memorize **historical timelines** and the order of events (e.g., the events leading to WW1, Roman emperors).
+- Understand **procedural steps** (e.g., scientific method, first aid protocols, cooking recipes).
+- Practice **grammatical word order** in different languages.

 # Other peoples note types
 - [Puzzle Sentences](https://ankiweb.net/shared/info/1522392024)
 - [Interactive card template from cjdduarte](https://forums.ankiweb.net/t/interactive-flashcard-template-with-drag-and-drop-feedback/48977)